Frequently Asked Questions

 - request header overrides (User-Agent, Authorization, X-Auth-Token)

 - user-defined norobots to ignore specific paths

 Part of using a desktop environment is that there are inherent hardware limitations.
 Performance and indexing capabilities will be proportional to the CPU and network capabilities of your computer.
 A quality solid-state drive (SSD) is key if you're thinking big.

 A mid-tier laptop should be able to handle 100,000 total pages (across all projects).
 Add a high-performance desktop environment, that can be pushed much further.

 Why is there no version 1.x?

 Version 1.0 would have been the evolution of the 0.9x branch, which was built on the Windows UWP (native) platform.
-Sometime around 2020, it became apparent that UWP, the platform, was no longer a priority at Microsoft, and development was shifted to CEF (Chrome Embedded Framework).
+In 2020, it became apparent that UWP was no longer a priority at Microsoft, and development was shifted to CEF (Chrome Embedded Framework).
 This tech is known colloquially as an "electron app," though InterroBot does not use electron.

 I found a bug?

 Great!
 Let me know.
 There's a contact form in the client application, it's under the Options page (the gear icon).